plotly/plotly.py/doc/python/px-arguments.md

 ### Mixing dataframes and other types

-It is possible to mix DataFrame columns, NumPy arrays and lists as arguments.
+It is possible to mix dataframe columns, NumPy arrays and lists as arguments.
 Remember that the only column names to be used correspond to columns in the `data_frame` argument, use `labels` to override names displayed in axis titles, legend entries or hovers.

 ```python
 import plotly.express as px